mtmk-ee/d3xx/README.md

 intentionally puts in place additional restrictions and assumptions to ensure it is safe to use.
 The two main assumptions with the greatest consequence on the design of this crate are:

-1. The driver is not thread-safe nor reentrant.
+1. The driver is not thread-safe.
 2. Any error can occur at any time for any reason.

 Because of the lack of a clear standard, it is *not recommended* to use this crate in safety-critical applications.